Ozy and Millie: Other characters

-Other characters in Ozy and Millie include Avery, a raccoon friend who constantly tries to be "cool," even ditching his "uncool" friends such as Ozy.
-Ironically, his friend Stephan the aardvark is the nerdiest character in the strip.
-Avery's younger brother, Timulty, constantly undermines his coolness.
-The two major antagonists are Felicia the sheep, a "popular girl" who teases Millie for being too individualistic, and Jeremy the jock rabbit who bullies Ozy.
+Other characters in Ozy and Millie include Avery, a raccoon friend who constantly tries to be "cool," even ditching his "uncool" friends on frequent occasions.
+Ironically, his friend, Stephan the aardvark, is rather the nerdiest character in the strip.
+Avery's curious younger brother, Timulty, constantly undermines his coolness, although he simply likes being with him and his friends.
+The two major antagonists are Felicia the sheep, a "popular girl" who teases Millie for being too individualistic, and Jeremy the jock rabbit who bullies Ozy for few reasons.

-Other minor characters include Ms. Sorkowitz, Ozy and Millie's kangaroo teacher and Principal Beau Vine, the bull principal of the school who allows bullying believing that, "Repeated exposure to unprovoked assault squelches unhealthy nonconformist tendencies."
-Dr. I. Wahnsinnig (German for insane or mad), is a ring-tailed lemur psychiatrist of the school who fights with Vine over school issues.
-Ozy's dragon cousin Isolde is another character who, like Llewellyn, is in charge of various conspiracies.
+Other minor characters include Ms. Sorkowitz, Ozy and Millie's kangaroo teacher, and Principal Beau Vine, the bull principal of the school who allows bullying, believing that "Repeated exposure to unprovoked assault squelches unhealthy nonconformist tendencies."
+Dr. I. Wahnsinnig (the German word for insane or mad) is a ring-tailed lemur and psychiatrist of the school who fights with Vine over school issues and frequently interacts with Millie.
+Ozy's dragon cousin, Isolde, is known for her unusual methods in her job in journalism, and, like Llewellyn, is in charge of various conspiracies.
 Another character is Pirate Captain Locke, a child pirate from an alternate dimension on the other side of Llewellyn's couch, in which people age backwards.
 Locke, currently the same age as Millie, is also her biological father.

 Reception

 Critic Fred Patten is one of the main supporters of the strip.
 In 2001, he wrote that the strip was, "a gently humorous fantasy with a liberal political philosophy."
 In 2006, Patten still claimed that, "Ozy and Millie is one of the top anthropomorphic cartoon strips on the Internet," although he did also comment negatively about the loss of colour in between changes of printed editions of books.
 The comic is also popular because of its relatively inoffensive content, with one person writing that it was, "Suitable for readers of all ages, really."
+The strip (the books, specifically) has also received decent reviews from outside sources and other critics.

-In 2002, the strip won the Web Cartoonist's Choice Awards for "Best Anthropomorphic Comic".
+In 2002, the strip won the Web Cartoonists' Choice Awards for "Best Anthropomorphic Comic".
 Ozy and Millie also won the 2006 and 2007 Ursa Major Awards for "Best Anthropomorphic Comic Strip".
+In 2009 (the year after she ended the strip), she won that year's Comic Strip Superstar contest.